 - What medications does your child take?

 - Do other family members get headaches?

 What you can do in the meantime

-While waiting for your child's appointment, place a cool, wet cloth on your child's forehead and encourage him or her to take a nap in a dark, quiet room.
+Until you see your child's doctor, if your child has a headache, place a cool, wet cloth on your child's forehead and encourage him or her to rest in a dark, quiet room.

 - Monteith TS, et al. Tension type headache in adolescence and childhood: Where are we now?
 Current Pain and Headache Reports.
 2010;14:424.